 Treatments for scarring include:

 - Surgical excision and subcision techniques

 - Peeling procedures

 - Injections with medicines such as cortisone and 5FU

 The choice of treatment for your scar will depend on several factors, including but not limited to the following:

 - The type and degree of scarring

 - The cause of the scar

 In some cases, surgical excision of the damaged tissue or scar with reattachment of the skin provides the most acceptable scar revision results.
-This may or may not be used in conjunction with subcision, a procedure where the hardened scar tissue beneath or within the skin is mechanically broken up or released with a surgical instrument.
+This may or may not be used with subcision, a procedure where the hardened scar tissue beneath or within the skin is mechanically broken up or released with a surgical instrument.

 Punch grafting is a useful surgical procedure where damaged, scarred tissue is surgically removed using a small circular scalpel device called a punch.
 The resulting small hole in the skin is then filled with healthy skin grafted from a nearby site.